 Over 75% of all the journals in the Research4Life programmes are published by publishers who are members of the International Association of Scientific, Technical and Medical Publishers (STM), and STM is a major sponsor of Research4Life.

 Cornell University's Mann Library (agriculture) and Yale University Library are key partners in the programmes, providing much of the essential backroom and bibliographic infrastructure.
 Additionally, Yale's School of Forestry and Environmental Studies supports field work in OARE.
 Research4Life's lead technical partner is Microsoft, which supports many of the systems which make the programmes possible.

-Usage of the content provided under Research4Life continues to grow: in the HINARI programme alone, logins increased by 16% in 2010 while page views nearly doubled to some 120 million.
+Usage of the content provided under Research4Life continues to grow: in the HINARI programme alone, logins increased by nearly 60% in the two years to the end of 2012.

 This 20 page booklet brings together a series of reports from the field in which users demonstrate how access to peer-reviewed scientific research via the Research4Life programmes has transformed their work, life and community.

 - Research4Life Partner Newsletters now available

 - New Reports for Research4Life - released 20 September 2010